 Healthy vs Unhealthy Narcissism

-It’s important to understand that everyone is narcissistic to an extent.
-Healthy narcissism means you are able to get your needs met without damaging others to do so and you wouldn't want to damage anyone anyway.
-While unhealthy narcissism is when individuals operate in more in a “someone has to win” mentality, and will purposely undermine and diminish other people to get what they want.
-They don’t care who they hurt as long as they get their needs met.
+Narcisssist operate in more of a "someone has to win" and "My feelings are more important than yours" mentality.
+They will purposely undermine and diminish other people to get what they want.
+They don't care who they hurt as long as they get their needs met.

 What is Narc Abuse?